Limited liability partnerships and disputes within them

 Limited liability partnerships

-• it can sue, and be sued in its own right
+• can sue, and be sued in its own right

 Setting up any business is an exciting time.
-Enthusiasm to get an LLP started can result in shortcuts being taken and insufficient consideration being given to properly setting up an LLP.
-This can give rise to serious problems, or even litigation, later down the line.
+Enthusiasm to get an LLP started can result in shortcuts being taken and insufficient consideration being given to properly setting up an LLP – but such failures can give rise to serious problems later down the line, sometimes resulting in litigation.

-It will almost always be advisable for members of a LLP to enter into a LLP Members’ Agreement in order to avoid the application of any inappropriate default provisions in the LLPR 2001, or to supplement the statutory provisions where they are insufficient.
+It will almost always be advisable for members of an LLP to enter into a members’ agreement to avoid the application of any inappropriate default provisions in the LLPR 2001 and/or to supplement the statutory provisions where they would otherwise be insufficient.

 • identifying LLP members;